adithyan-css/bug-copilot/README.md

 - Maintains long-horizon context and generates evolving reports

 ## Why it matters
-Most bug tracking systems work in batches and assign static priorities.
+Most bug tracking systems assign priorities once and rarely adapt as new details emerge.
-Bug Copilot stays **always live**, helping teams focus on the **most critical bugs at the right time**.
+Bug Copilot stays **always live**, helping teams focus on the **most critical issues as they evolve**, not as they were initially reported.

+For developers, this means:
+- Less time triaging bugs
+- Faster response to production-critical issues
+- Clear visibility into recurring and high-risk problem areas

 ## Tech Stack
 - Pathway (real-time streaming engine)